 Job Opportunities at JAM Junior Academy of Music, School of Arts, English & Languages.

-From time to time we are looking to appoint music tutors to join our current teaching staff in the following subjects:
+We are looking to appoint Flute music tutor to join our current our current teaching staff.

 - Have experience in individual and/or group teaching of primary and secondary school children